Covid 19 Toolkit

 World Health Organization advice for when swimming is not a restricted activity.

-Before returning, clubs must
+Before returning to training, clubs must

 - revisit and update their risk assessments with any relevant changes.